-What are Twitter Fleets?
+What were Twitter Fleets?

 I know what you're thinking: "THIS SOUNDS A LOT LIKE Stories!".
 Yes, there are many similarities with the Stories format that will feel familiar to people.
 There are also a few intentional differences to make the experience more focused on sharing and seeing people’s thoughts. pic.twitter.com/OaGYZpChcN— Kayvon Beykpour (@kayvz) March 4, 2020

-How do Twitter Fleets work?
+How did Twitter Fleets work?

-Why is Twitter testing Fleets?
+Why did Twitter kill Fleets?

 "Twitter is for having conversations about what you care about.
 But, some of you tell us that you’re uncomfortable to tweet because tweets are public, feel permanent, and have public counts (retweets and likes).
 We want to make it possible for you to have conversations in new ways with less pressure and more control, beyond tweets and direct messages.
 That’s why starting today in Brazil, we’re testing Fleets, a new way to start conversations from your fleeting thoughts."

 In practice, Twitter didn't see the adoption it had hoped for from the feature.
 So instead, opted to go back to the drawing board looking for new ways to engage with non-existing Twitter users.

 We had big hopes for Fleets, but now it’s time to say goodbye and take flight with other ideas.
 Starting August 3, Fleets will no longer be available.— Twitter Support (@TwitterSupport) July 14, 2021